edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:type:: cal::local_datetime

-    A type representing date and time without time zone.
+    Represents a date and time without a given timezone.

-    :eql:op:`Casting <cast>` is a simple way to obtain a :eql:type:`cal::local_datetime` value in an expression:
+    :eql:op:`Casting <cast>` is the simplest way to obtain a :eql:type:`cal::local_datetime` value in an expression:

     .. code-block:: edgeql